tarun-bhambhani/PYTHON/README.md

-# Summer_at_adhoc
+# PYHTON
-This is just a demo repository to store some practice code.
+This repository includes some mini programmes done with the help of various python modules.